After Everything (2023 film): Filming

 The film was secretly shot concurrently with the previous installment, as revealed in August 2022, in Portugal.
 The productions entered principal photography back-to-back, with the announcement of greenlighting, development, pre-production, principal photography, and subsequently post-production by that time.

 Release

 After Everything was given a limited theatrical release in the United States on September 13, 2023, by Voltage Pictures.
 Fathom Events held special screenings of the film in the US on September 13 and 14, 2023.
 Internationally, it was released in select countries beginning September 13, 2023.

 The film was released through video on demand in the US on October 3, 2023.
 It was made available on Amazon Prime Video in the United Kingdom and France on October 3, and in Australia and New Zealand on October 6.

 Future

 Despite After Everything being marketed with the logline "The Final Chapter", Landon said in April 2021 that a prequel and an additional sequel centered around the children of the series' protagonists were in pre-production.
+As of 2026, a release date has yet to be determined.